| |

 Insult To Injury introduced some remarkable changes in the traditional

 different style.
-Glenn Hansen had a high yet appealing voice that is actually
+Glenn Hansen had a high yet appealing voice that was actually

-one of the best I've heard in the genre.
-The songs on this album were
+one of the best in the genre.
+The songs on this album were obviously written to

-a real shame that Hansen never sang in Whiplash again.
-Even though the old
+different than before.
+It's actually a real shame that Hansen never sang in

 |